dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 3. Choose **View Report** to open the **Detected Software Report** in a new window.

-    You can sort the report by any of the columns, such as **Name**, **Publisher**, or **Category**, by selecting each column heading.
+    You can sort the report by any of the columns, like **Name**, **Publisher**, or **Category**, by selecting each column heading.
 You can expand the updates in the list to show more detail (such as the computers on which the updates are installed) by choosing the directional arrow next to the list item.

 ### To refresh computer inventory to ensure it is current